 The current law of succession means that family companies often have to be broken up when the owner dies.
 Successors frequently have to pay high sums to those heirs entitled to compulsory portions as part of the division of the estate, which can lead to serious liquidity problems.

-The first stage of the revision creates greater flexibility in relation to compulsory portions.
-The next stage of the revision will bring additional opportunities that will make succession management easier still for family firms.
-Four key measures are planned, according to the Federal Council's preliminary draft: the right to assign the entire company to a single heir as part of the division of the estate; possibility of deferred payment in the event of liquidation problems for the corporate successor; setting of specific rules on accepted value; and introduction of new safeguards for non-acquiring heirs protected by compulsory portion law.
-This change is designed to ensure greater stability for Switzerland's small and medium-sized companies in particular and secure the jobs they provide.
-The changes included in the second stage of the revision have not yet been finalized.
-We will, of course, keep you informed of the proposed changes.
+So the plan for the next stage of the revision was to create additional opportunities that will make succession management easier still for family firms.
+Four key measures have been planned, according to the Federal Council's preliminary draft: the right to assign the entire company to a single heir as part of the division of the estate; possibility of deferred payment in the event of liquidation problems for the corporate successor; setting of specific rules on accepted value; and introduction of new safeguards for non-acquiring heirs protected by compulsory portion law.
+This change should ensure greater stability for Switzerland's small and medium-sized companies in particular and secure the jobs they provide.
+Parliament has been discussing the Federal Council's proposal since June 2023.
+While the National Council affirmed the need for an inheritance law for entrepreneurs, the Council of States twice decided not to act on the proposal and did not take it any further.